E-Alharbi/ROBIN/README.md

 ## Prerequisites

 - CCP4 <br />
 You need the CCP4 installed in your machine.
 You need to set up the CCP4 environment variables before using this tool.
-To set up the CCP4 environment variables, from the command line, run this command from the CCP4 installation directory
+To set up the CCP4 environment variables, from the command line, run this command from the CCP4 installation directory.
 ```
 source ccp4.setup-sh
 ```